iamemilio/installer/docs/user/openstack/README.md

 ```

 Another useful thing to check is that the ignition configurations are only
-available from within the deployment:
+available from within the deployment.
+The following command should only succede from a node in the openshift cluster:

 * `curl https://<loadbalancer ip>:49500/config/master --insecure`